Liam-hi/figma-color-combinations/README.md

 # :recycle: Introduction

--Rather than the manual process of hand-picking colors, all colors that Color Combinations provides are generated from a set of rules.
+- Rather than the manual process of hand-picking colors, all colors that Color Combinations provides are generated from a set of rules.

 # :warning: Caution